Rim-777/shorty/README.md

 $ cp config/database.yml.example config/database.yml
 ```
 ##### Important:
-Before the next step please change host in config/database.yml from db to your_host_url
+Before the next step please change the host value in config/database.yml from `db` to `your_host_url`
 - Create database and run migrations:

  ```shell